 Mr. Lincoln is on the Board of the Medical Care for Children Partnership (MCCP) Foundation and is the past Co-Chairman of the Medical Care for Children Partnership and is a member of the Northern Virginia Technology Council.
 Mr. Lincoln also serves on the Board of Directors of the Mid-Atlantic Venture Association and is a member of the Steering Committee for the Mid-Atlantic Venture Association's annual venture fair.
 Mr. Lincoln serves on the Alumni Council of the University of Virginia School of Law and on the Board of Directors of the Mindshare program, an educational program for area entrepreneurs.
 Mr. Lincoln is also on the Board of Trustees of the Shenandoah National Park Foundation and is one of the founders of the Iranian American Technology Council.
 Mr. Lincoln served on the Building Committee of Vienna Presbyterian Church.
 He also serves as the co-manager of his class for the University of Virginia School of Law, and formerly served as a Commissioner on the Virginia Charitable Gaming Commission.

 Mr. Lincoln is a member of the Virginia State Bar and the District of Columbia Bar.
+He is not admitted to practice in New York.

 - University of Virginia School of Law